Zafkiel1312/verify-feign/README.md

 If an interface is marked with ``@VerifyFeign``, all ``@RequestLine``s will be checked for a matching rest-controllers.

-The rest-interfaces need to be implemented inside a ``@RestController``.
-Every interface will be tested, whether it has at least one client, which calls the interface.
+The rest-controllers need to be implemented in a class annotated with ``@RestController``.
+Every interface inside this class will be tested, whether it has at least one client, which calls the interface.
 Only interfaces marked as ``@PublicEndpoint`` or as ``@FrontendEndpoint`` will be ignored.

+`@PublicEndpoint` has one parameter, which describes, what this Endpoint is used for

+`@FrontendEndpoint` has two parameters.
+The first points to the Frontend-Module, where this Endpoint is used and the second is a description about what it does.

 ## Gradle Tasks